Smartling/SmartlingHelp/_articles/gdn/gdn-integration/json-in-the-gdn.md

 JSON is made up of name/value pairs.
 Smartling translates only JSON values.

 > This article assumes JSON is the result of a JSON request.
-To identify JSON appearing within a Javascript string literal see [here](){: .cc-active}.
+To identify JSON appearing within a Javascript string literal see [here](/support/articles/javascript-in-the-gdn/).

 ## Identify Translatable Content